Get your personal plan match in 2 minutes

 4. Provider Is Not in Network (for Network-Required Plans)

-Zion uses Cigna's network.
+Medi-Share uses the PHCS and First Health PPO network.
 If you saw an out-of-network provider, costs may be shared at a reduced rate or denied entirely for non-emergency care.
+(Note: Zion has no network — you can see any licensed provider — so this particular issue doesn't apply to Zion.)

-Strategy: For future care, always verify network status.
+Strategy: For future care on a network plan, always verify network status.
 For an existing denial, appeal by documenting that the out-of-network provider was the only reasonable option (geographic necessity, specialist unavailability, emergency).

 5. Amount Exceeds Annual Household Portion (AHP / IUA)